Board of Trustees

 Dr. Ronald C. Sconyers, a native of Chester, SC, is the senior partner at Anderson Family Dental Care, which he founded in 1998.
 He earned a B.A. in Political Science from Furman University, a Doctor of Dental Medicine (DMD) from the Medical University of South Carolina, and completed a General Practice Residency at the University of Tennessee Medical Center.
 In addition to his dental career, he has served on several non-profit boards, including Habitat for Humanity, Anderson Sunshine House, Anderson Arts Council, and Anderson Free Clinic, where he was vice-chair and Dental Director.

 A longtime member of New Covenant Church, Dr. Sconyers has been actively involved with New Covenant School, previously serving as board chair and on the Head of School search committee before being appointed as a permanent board member.
-He and his wife, Elizabeth, have three children—Leila Katherine ('19), Wren Elizabeth ('21), and Townes Coleman ('24)—all graduates of NCS.
+He and his wife, Elizabeth, have three children—Leila Katherine ('19), Wren Elizabeth ('21), and Townes Coleman.
 Committed to the mission of classical Christian education, he believes in its impact on students, families, and culture for God’s kingdom and prays that his service on the board will further the work of NCS according to God's will.

 Dr. Ron Sconyers